CityOfPhiladelphia/311-data-pipeline/README.md

 ### Syncing

 `sync.py` will check the database table for the most recent `updated_datetime` and get all records from Salesforce that have been updated since then.
-For a description of command-line arguments, see `python sync.py --help`.

 The basic usage is: